 The Student and Parent Portal provides discreet information about each student's progress in our school.
 The Portal allows students to access daily notices, timetables and school resources.
-Parents have access to everything available on the Student Portal, as well as Reports, Absences and Parent Teacher Interview schedules.
+Parents have access to everything available on the Student Portal, Absences and Parent Teacher Interview schedules.